 A decal was yellowing when opening a box to make Nahatigall a while ago.
 Especially the clear area.
 I wonder when I purchased it, I do not have the spare decal, so let’s bleach the yellowish part in sunlight.
 Paste it in the window for about a week.
 If I stick a strange seal it looks like a signal to contact Mr. X with the X-files TV drama, It’s very old…

 In order to make the process smooth, I bonded the left and right parts first.
 Maybe it’s around September 2016?
 I did not think that I will leave so far at this time.
 Looking like this, it seems like acorns and carrots, radish.

 Actually, this kit was also left unassembled.
-The nose of the cockpit has entirely clear parts and it seems to be difficult to paint the small flames, and compared with the ordinary aircraft models, the configuration of the parts is unique and difficult to proceed.
-I had stopped the process in the halfway.
+The nose of the cockpit has entirely clear parts and it seems to be difficult to paint the small flames, and compared with the ordinary aircraft models, the configuration of the parts is unique and difficult to proceed with.
+I had stopped the process halfway.
 I tried restarting work with the momentum which advanced to completion at once like the P-47N and the two-type water plane which I made recently.
 It may be that there was moving in the fall of 2016 and concentration was interrupted.